Influx of Costa Ricans into MLS continues heading into 2017 season

+The arrivals may not stop there – Saprissa forward Daniel Colindres has been linked to four MLS clubs, while former New York Red Bulls defender Roy Miller has been linked with a return back to the league with the Portland Timbers.
+Another player from Saprissa, who just won a record 33rd Costa Rican title, that has been linked with a move Stateside is midfielder Marvin Angulo.

+The number of players moving to and linked with MLS may seem surprising, but anyone who's followed the league over the last couple years will tell you that the Tico influence here is far from a new thing.

-Alvaro Saborio is one of the most prolific strikers in MLS history, having scored 73 goals in just 158 games.
+Alvaro Saborio, who departed the league this winter after eight seasons, is one of the most prolific strikers in MLS history, having scored 73 goals in just 158 games.
 In the process he helped lead Real Salt Lake five-straight MLS Cup Playoff appearances before being traded to D.C.
 United.

-Saborio hails from Costa Rica, and while he wasn't the first Tico to join MLS, he is perhaps the most successful.
+And while Saborio wasn't the first Tico to join MLS, he is perhaps the most successful.
 Recently there has been an influx of Costa Ricans into MLS with players like Kendall Waston, Ronald Matarrita and Waylon Francis proving to be consistent contributors to their teams.

-This offseason the influx of Ticos has continued to increase, even with the departure of Saborio.
-Three players have already signed for the 2017 season.
-Those three players join seven players who were previously signed for the 2017 season.

 Costa Ricans entering MLS in 2017